gottacatchenall/ms_sampling_effort/manuscript.md

 datasets purely due to the distribution of abundances within a community.
-Positive associations between species occurrence [@Cazelles2016TheSpe] can increase the realized false-negative rate if the sampling effort is limited, and we have presented evidence of this non-random structure of cooccurrence in two sets of spatially-replicated ecological network samples.
+Positive associations between species occurrence [@Cazelles2016TheSpe] can increase the realized false-negative rate if the sampling effort is limited, and we have presented evidence of this non-random structure of co-occurrence in two sets of spatially-replicated ecological network samples.
 We have also shown that false-negatives can cause varying responses in our measurements of network properties and further could impact our ability to reliably predict